TrevorPeitzman/TrevorPeitzman.github.io/README.md

 # TrevorPeitzman.github.io
 https://trevorpeitzman.github.io/
 A website about me and my endeavors.
-Stay tuned for excellent topics and eventually a buisness-card site.
+Stay tuned for excellent topics and eventually a buisness-card site